13+Years, More than 25000 Clients and

 4. Evidence in support of application

-The Applicant may accommodate filing of proof, assuming any, in support of its application within two months (extendable by one month) of receipt of the proof of the Opponent.
-Then again, the Applicant may likewise decide to postpone his entitlement to present any proof.
+The Applicant may file evidence, if any, in support of its application within two months (extendable by one month) of receipt of the evidence of the Opponent.
+On the other hand, the Applicant may likewise decide to waive his right to file any evidence.

 5. Evidence in reply

-Furthermore, the Opponent has the choice of filing extra proof in support of the opposition and because of the Applicant’s proof, within one month (extendable by one month) of receipt of the Evidence by Applicant.
-This alternative is given to accomplish a type of finality in the proceedings, to counter the proof created by the Applicant.
+Furthermore, the Opponent has the choice of filing additional evidence in support of the opposition in response to the Applicant’s evidence, within one month (extendable by one month) of receipt of the Evidence by Applicant.
+This alternative is given to accomplish a type of finality in the proceedings, to counter the evidence filed by the Applicant.

 6. Hearing

-The Registrar, in light of the opposition notice, counter-statement, and evidence recorded, may call for a hearing, if required.
-Within 14 days of the receipt of the notice of hearing by the registrar, both the parties involved are needed to tell their intention to show up in the hearing.
-Any request for adjournment of the hearing could be filed by either party, not less than 3 days prior to the hearing, in a TM-M form.
-However, most times such a hearing could be adjourned is twice and the duration of the adjournment should not be more than 30 days in total.
-As and when agreed by both parties, the hearing is scheduled before the registrar who takes up the arguments and decides on the merit.
+The Registrar, in light of the opposition notice, counter-statement, and evidence filed, may call for a hearing, if required.
+Within 14 days of the receipt of the notice of hearing by the registrar, both parties involved are required to inform their intention to appear at the hearing.
+Any request for adjournment of the hearing may be filed by either party, not less than 3 days prior to the hearing, in Form TM-M. However, such a hearing can be adjourned only twice and the total duration of the adjournments should not exceed 30 days.
+As and when agreed by both parties, the hearing is scheduled before the registrar who takes up the arguments and decides on the merits.

 7. Registration or rejection

-In the event that the Registrar is convinced with the arguments of the applicant and rules in its favor, then such a trademark application is accepted and the mark is registered and registration certificate granted to the applicant.
-Alternatively, in case of the registry ruling in favor of the opponent, the application stands rejected.
+In the event that the Registrar is convinced by the arguments of the applicant and rules in its favor, then such a trademark application is accepted and the mark is registered and registration certificate granted to the applicant.
+Alternatively, in case the Registry rules in favor of the opponent, the application stands rejected.
 However, if any party feels aggrieved with the ruling of the registry, he/she can file an appeal before the Intellectual Property Appellate Board.

 Details Required